Committees

 John Anderson, Chairperson

-Having recently been restructured, the Committee’s purpose is to assist Saint Mark’s Business Administrator and Church Council in forming and administering financial policy in keeping with Saint Mark’s mission and ministry.
-Areas of concern include records of contributions and income, systems of receipts and expenditures, maintenance of general ledgers and funds. the budget process, and regular systems review and audit.
+The Finance Committee’s purpose is to assist Saint Mark’s Business Administrator and Church Council in forming and administering financial policy in keeping with Saint Mark’s mission and ministry.
+Areas of concern include records of contributions and income, systems of receipts and expenditures, maintenance of general ledgers and funds, the budget process, and regular systems review and audit.

 Library Committee (Education)